Kubernetes Deployment: Ultimate Guide and 8 Deployment Strategies

 Technically speaking, if you take the declarative approach, the Kubernetes Deployment object lets you automatically create pods and ReplicaSets.
 You can define a desired state, and a Deployment Controller continuously monitors the current state of the relevant resources, and deploys pods to match the desired state.
 This mechanism plays a central role in Kubernetes autoscaling.

-In this article, you will learn about the following Kubernetes Deployment strategies:
+In this article, you will learn about the following Kubernetes deployment strategies:

 1. Rolling deployment—the default strategy that allows you to update a set of pods without downtime.
 It replaces pods running the old version of the application with the new version, one by one.